 Gather all the parts including the o-rings and reassemble your RDA.

-Now that your RDA is clean, its time to start building.
+Now that your RDA is clean, it’s time to start building.
 This step is all you, so grab your needed building tools and install some new coils!

 You should make it a habit to clean your RDA, including your other atomizers.
 Keeping your devices clean and taking care of them will extend their shelf life.
 It will also make your vape experience overall better.